 7. Idea Generation

 Anywhere multiple customers come together, such as customer community forums and discussion boards, is bound to generate feedback and suggestions about products, services or designs.

 Users often have better ways of doing things or ideas for additional features that can come out in these sections.
 Those ideas can be very useful in your development process.
 A customer service portal geared toward innovation gives customers a way to quickly get their ideas to decision makers, who can respond to and act on the best ideas, making those customers feel valued.

+Rather than hiding hiccups and troubles, an online community not only helps you be transparent about your product, but it’s also a space for your customers to advocate for you.
 When customers are able to interact with one another, as they do in user group communities, self-described power users or advocates are often eager to share their knowledge and experience.

 They can respond to questions about product advantages and common uses in discussion forums.
 If you have a new product that may help, people in the community can create buzz and interest around the item, making it more likely that other customers will adopt products and services earlier.

 Create an advocacy program that ensures that these loyal customers are the first ones to hear about new products.
 This also allows them help shape the product through feedback.
 You might even consider giving them opportunities to buy things first as a perk of being a leader in the online community and advocating for your products.